 How do academic achievement and teen substance abuse correlate to each other?
 Many people have no idea there is such a link between the two.
 Yet, it is very common for high achievers in school to suffer from drug addiction.
 How can that happen?
 If you are unsure what the link is between teen drug abuse and school, let our team at Fort Behavioral Health help you.
+We provide an adolescent treatment program that is for young women only so that females can seek recovery in a nurturing and safe environment.

 How Academic Achievement and Teen Substance Abuse Happens